WWBB: History

 WWBB's history dates back to May 30, 1955, when it began broadcasting in Providence as WTMH.
 These call letters reflected the initials of its owner, T. Mitchell Hastings.
 In 1958, Hastings reorganized his General Broadcasting Corporation as Concert Network, Inc., and changed the callsign to WXCN.
 As a Concert Network affiliate, it broadcast classical music, as part of a chain that included WBCN in Boston, WNCN in New York City, and WHCN in Hartford, Connecticut.

 The station was sold in 1963, and after another change in ownership the following year, it became WCRQ.
 By the late 1960s, the station changed owners again, becoming WLKW-FM, a sister station of AM 990 WLKW.
 For two decades as WLKW-FM, it aired a beautiful music format, often the top FM station in Providence.
 In 1987, the station was sold.
 Two years later, the easy listening format was dropped and WLKW-FM became WWBB.
 The station switched to oldies as B101.5 at Noon on December 26, 1989, playing a mix of hits from the 1950s and 1960s.
 The next day, B101.5 rebranded as B-101.
 The first song on B-101 was "Rock Around the Clock" by Bill Haley and the Comets.
 In 1995, B-101 was bought out by Clear Channel Communications.
-In the 1990s, some hits from the 1970s were added, and fewer '50s songs were heard.
-The first jingle package was a Hodge podge of Q-Cuts and cuts from Positron.
-There was also use of TM Century jingles for a time in the early days but the station used the Do It Again jingle package by JAM Creative Productions (used on many other oldies stations, alongside WCBS-FM which originally used the package) for its first dozen years.

-As the 21st century dawned, WWBB adjusted its playlist.
-Music from the 1950s was phased out.
-More music from the 1970s began to appear, and in March 2003, the slogan changed from "Good Times And Great Oldies" to "Big Hits Of The 60s And 70s".
-It was around this time, that former program director Bill Hess re-positioned the station as "Big Hits, B101".
-Since 2005, hits from the 1980s were added to the playlist, with fewer '60s songs included.
-Over the years, the number of songs in rotation has shrunk from approximately 1,500 to 650.
-In 2013, WWBB's slogan was changed to "Southern New England's '70s and '80s Hits".
-In 2018, The slogan was once again changed to "The '80s and More", focusing on '80s music with a moderate amount of '70s hits and very few (if any) songs from the 1960s.
-The station has included some '90s & even some 2000s songs recently.
+As with most oldies stations over the years (and the transition to the new format name of classic hits), the station has followed the general industry direction of the oldest decade from the 1950s on being phased out and replaced with the alternate newer decade every few years, and a reduction of the playlist to iHeartMedia's (Note: Clear Channel became iHeartMedia on September 16, 2014.) consolidated national playlist, to the point some 2000s music now is played as of 2026.

+In April 2026, it was reported that WWBB would become the area's Boston Red Sox Radio Network affiliate on May 1, concurrent with previous affiliate WVEI-FM being sold to Ocean State Media.